-The interface is used for informing the system of changes in the context model and to control/override the system's suggestions using relevance feedback and navigation of the multimedia repository.
+The interface is used for informing the system of changes in the presentation/audience models and to control/override the system's suggestions using relevance feedback and possibly navigation of the knowledge base.

 Fig. 5.
 Screen-shot of the system's interface